 Each ingredient we use has a purpose and solves a diaper change challenge.
-Limewater's property as an alkaline solution is used for cleansing the skin and also to address and counteract urine acidity - one of the leading causes of diaper rash.
+Limewater's property as an alkaline solution is used for cleansing the newborn skin and also to address and counteract urine acidity - one of the leading causes of butt rash on baby butt.
 Consider this:

 - Babies and toddlers urinate between 6 and 12 times throughout the day.
 The pH of urine is around 6 (acidic versus neutral (pH=7).
 Urine hitting the skin at this frequency can lead to irritation and redness.